Chia Seeds Market: From Smoothies to Skincare and Beyond

 Market segmentation can be viewed through several perspectives.
 Whole seed, milled or ground meal, pre-hydrated gel mixes, and chia oil are forms in which chia is marketed.
 Type and source count: organic vs. conventional types are both well-liked, however, organic is taking the lead over conventional in most markets.
 Specialty or functional varieties—sprouted, fortified, coated, or blended seeds—are for specialized requirements.
 And applications themselves run a wide gamut: from food and beverages to nutraceuticals, cosmetics, and indeed to animal feed.

-The situation is changing, however.
+- The situation changed, however.
 India, which was once a small fry, is now a leading exporter.
 In the six months from June 2024 to May 2025, India exported 1,281 lots, up 50% year-on-year, with half that volume purchased by Bangladesh, Bhutan, and the U.S. Somehow, India just entered the big league.

 For anyone in the business of chia seeds—buyers, distributors, exporters—the ability to follow these turns and twists is essentially a must.
 Knowing where supply is originating, where demand is flowing, and what the price signals are is how you stay ahead and make good decisions.